hellonoam/notern/README.md

-Notern - geo tagged notes
+Notern - geo tagged notes.
 ============================
 Developed by @hellonoam, @probst and rhodri